sdc-china/IDA-doc/_posts/2018-01-15-pipeline-script.md

 ---
 ### Pipeline script summary

-  In pipeline stage step definition, there is a step called script, which allows users to execute script in the server where Keter is deployed.
+  In pipeline stage step definition, there is a step called script, which allows users to execute script in the server where IDA is deployed.

 ### Define script